jrodal98/conf-edit/README.md

 - `add`: add a new entry
 - `remove`: remove an existing entry
 - `ls`: list all entries
+- `execute`: execute the posthook script for a given entry
 - `<entry name>`: edit an entry based on its name

 Examples: